Todekk/simple-db-backup/README.md

 5. Deletes exports older than the configured retention period.
 6. Writes the result to `logs/backup.log`.

-## Requirements

-- Windows
-- Python 3
-- XAMPP with MySQL or MariaDB
-- XAMPP MySQL must be running when a backup starts

-No external Python packages are required.

 ## Project Files

 - `backup.py` runs the backup.